 The First Thing You Must Do - ALWAYS tell the truth

 Before I answer these Top 10 Defense Base Act questions, there are a few things you need to know and do.
 The first thing you must do is always tell the truth.
 No matter what it is you are worried about, you must always be honest and never try and hide something or be evasive with the judge or your attorney.
 If you do, then you will lose your case.
 Trust me, I have seen it time and time again.
 Do not be that guy or gal.

 Nothing is more important than your credibility.
 The DBA insurance company is hoping you will lie.
 Because if you do, then you just got caught in one on their traps.
 You will usually lose your case when this happens.

-Good, decent , honest folks - just like you - fall for their tricks and traps all the time.
+Good, decent , honest folks - just like you - fall for the insurance company's tricks and traps all the time.
 The insurance adjusters are trained to get you to screw up your case.
 Depend on it.

 Before you even think about signing any forms from the DBA insurance company, you need to do read my book.
 Before you talk to the adjuster, you need to read my book.
 Before you hire the wrong lawyer, read my book.

 Don't believe me?